 When instability of the cervical vertebrae and/or neurologic symptoms are present, bracing, or rarely, spinal fusion may be needed.
 Patients with soft tissue extension from the vertebral lesions are often treated successfully with chemotherapy.[Level of evidence: 3iiDiii]

-- Vinblastine and prednisone: Six months of treatment with weekly vinblastine (6 mg/m2) for 7 weeks then every 3 weeks for good response.
+The most commonly used systemic chemotherapy regimen is the combination of vinblastine and prednisone.
+Based on the results of the HISTSOC-LCH-III trial, 12 months of treatment with weekly vinblastine (6 mg/m2) for 7 weeks then every 3 weeks is used for good responders.
 Prednisone (40 mg/m2) is given daily for 4 weeks then tapered over 2 weeks.
 Afterwards prednisone is given for 5 days at 40 mg/m2 every 3 weeks with the vinblastine injections.
 A short (<6 months) treatment course with only a single agent (e.g., prednisone) is not sufficient, and the number of relapses is higher.
-An 18% reactivation rate with a multidrug regimen for 6 months versus a historical reactivation rate of 50% to 80% with surgery alone, or with a single-drug treatment regimen.
+A reactivation rate of 18% was reported with a multidrug treatment regimen that was used for 6 months versus a historical reactivation rate of 50% to 80% with surgery alone or with a single-drug treatment regimen.

 Multiple bone lesions in combination with skin, lymph node, or diabetes insipidus (low-risk multisystem LCH)